The 12 Coolest Exotic Pets That You Can't Own

 The Kinkajou: An Alternative to the Slow Loris

 The kinkajou closely resembles a primate but is actually a procyonid, which is a taxonomic group containing raccoons, ringtail cats, and coatimundis.
 Kinkajous may be legal in more states that have bans on wild animals.
 Like raccoons, kinkajous are intelligent and need space for their nocturnal activity.
 They are somewhat easier to own than primates but should never be underestimated since they may also have aggressive tendencies that need to be considered.
-Another animal that is similar-looking to slow lorises but currently uncommonly kept as an exotic petis the cuscus, which is a marsupial.
+Another animal that is similar-looking to slow lorises but currently uncommonly kept as a pet is the cuscus, which is a marsupial.

 2. The Cheetah

 Many people are not aware that cheetahs, compared to other big cats, are not really dangerous and are sometimes kept as pets (often illegally) in other parts of the world where they can be walked on a leash like a dog.
 Scientists are now considering taking cheetahs out of the definition of big cat.

 While these cats are certainly big compared to a typical tabby, they are not muscular like lions and hunt by chasing down their prey and tripping them.
 They will not see humans other than very small children as potential prey.

 Still, cheetahs epitomize grace, ferocity, and allure for many people.
 Cheetahs are one of the first animals you see in the powerful Circle of Life opening in the The Lion King, and they were featured in the film Duma.